Air Inuit

 Air Inuit (Inuktitut syllabics: ᐃᓄᐃᑦ ᖃᖓᑦᑕᔪᖏᑦ) is an airline headquartered in the Montreal borough of Saint-Laurent, Quebec, Canada.
 It operates domestic passenger services and charter and cargo services in Nunavik, southern Quebec, and Nunavut.
 Its main base is Kuujjuaq Airport.

 History

 The airline was established and started operations in 1978 using a de Havilland Canada DHC-2 Beaver aircraft.
-The airline is collectively owned by the Inuit of Nunavik through the Makivik Corporation.
+The airline is collectively owned by the Inuit of Nunavik through Makivvik.

 In 1984 it acquired Chaparal Charters and its fleet of two Twin Otters and one Douglas DC-3.

 In 2012, Air Inuit relocated their headquarters to a new multi-purpose facility on Côte-Vertu Boulevard near the Montréal–Trudeau International Airport.

 In 2016, Air Inuit pilot Melissa Haney became the first female Inuk pilot to reach the rank of captain.
 She was featured on a commemorative postage stamp released by the Canadian Ninety-Nines.

 In 2023, Air Inuit announced the retirement of its Boeing 737-200 Combi aircraft.
 The airline will replace the Boeing 737-200 with three Boeing 737-800 Combi aircraft.